Director and Shareholder Changes

 What you need to know

-Please note that from 1 July 2024, CIPC also require companies to file a Beneficial Ownership declaration, which essentially identifies the Shareholders as well as the Directors.
-This is in accordance with the General Laws (anti-Money Laundering and Combatting Terror Financing) Amendment Act, 22 of 2022, which amended the Companies Act, 2008, and requires companies to submit a new Beneficial Ownership declaration to CIPC within 10 days of any change in the beneficial ownership of that company.
+It`s important to note that starting 1 July 2024, CIPC mandates a Beneficial Ownership declaration.
+This declaration identifies both the Shareholders and the Directors, aligning with the General Laws (anti-Money Laundering and Combating Terror Financing) Amendment Act, 22 of 2022, which amended the Companies Act, 2008.
+Consequently, companies in South Africa must submit a new Beneficial Ownership declaration to CIPC within 10 days of any change in the beneficial ownership.

 Good to know